 The guide is informed by the science and practice behind narrative change.
 This guide refers to this approach as 'persuasive messaging'.
 It draws heavily on the work of [Anat Shenker-Osorio](#).
-The recommendations in this guide are based on an analysis of Croatian public opinion on civic space as well as message testing.
-These were carried out through social listening over Facebook (June and July 2024) on selected Croatian language pages as well as focus groups with undecideds (October 2025).
-The same project also explored attitudes and tested messaging on migration, which also inform the findings in this guide.
+The recommendations in this guide are based on an analysis of public opinion and message testing carried out in four EU countries in partnership with Liberties members as part of an EU co-funded project: Croatia (Centre for Peace Studies), Hungary (Hungarian Civil Liberties Union), Italy (CILD), and Sweden (Civil Rights Defenders).
+Analysis of public opinion in Croatia, Hungary, Italy and Sweden was carried out through social listening over Facebook in the summer of 2024 on selected local language pages, as well as with focus groups with undecideds in September and October of 2025.
+In these four countries, we explored attitudes towards and messaging on civic space as well as one other topic per country: migration (in Croatia and Sweden), access to citizenship (in Italy) and local environmental protection (in Hungary).

 While the messages were tested with undecideds, as noted, they have been developed to also appeal to the base and soft supporters.
 Put otherwise, messages that risk alienating your base or soft supporters are not included in this guide.